Discovery Prospects for a Minimal Dark Matter Model at Cosmic and Intensity Frontier Experiments: A Minimal Dark Matter Model

 We plot the contours of $\alpha_D$ and $\epsilon$ that yield the measured relic abundance for DM masses $m_\chi =100 $ MeV to 100 GeV in Fig.~\ref{fig:Relic_Abundance}.
 Here we require $\Omega h^2 =0.1186\pm 0.0020$ \cite{Planck:2018vyg, Dvorkin:2022bsc}.

 There are four distinct regions along each mass contour.
 At small $\alpha_D$, the curves start out in the ``freeze-in'' regime such that DM abundance is determined only by direct DM production from the SM, which is proportional to $\epsilon^2 \alpha_D$.
 As $\alpha_D$ becomes larger, the process $\chi \bar \chi \to Z_D Z_D$ starts to appreciably deplete DM, which means that more DM (and thus more energy) must be provided by out-of-equilibrium production from the SM to obtain the right DM abundance.
 In this regime, the curves in Fig.~\ref{fig:Relic_Abundance} require $\epsilon$ to increase with increasing $\alpha_D$.
-The dynamics in this regime result from a nontrivial interplay of out-of-equilibrium processes with equilibrium processes within the hidden sector, giving rise to steep ``reannihilation'' \cite{Chu:2011be,Berger:2018xyd} and more shallowly sloped ``leak-in'' \cite{Evans:2019vxr} phases.
-We refer to these two phases collectively as ``out-of-equilibrium freeze-out''.
+The dynamics in this regime result from a nontrivial interplay of out-of-equilibrium processes with equilibrium processes within the hidden sector, giving rise to steep ``reannihilation'' \cite{Chu:2011be,Berger:2018xyd} and more shallowly sloped ``leak-in'' \cite{Evans:2019vxr} phases.\footnote{The characteristic out-of-equilibrium dynamics realized here rely on the existence of a dark radiation bath, which is the key motivation for our restriction $m_{Z_D}< m_\chi/10$.
+Adding an additional dark radiation species to furnish a ``dark sink'' \cite{Bhattiprolu:2023akk} allows these out-of-equilibrium dynamics to be realized for less-restrictive choices of the dark photon mass.} We refer to these two phases collectively as ``out-of-equilibrium freeze-out''.
 Finally, at sufficiently large values of $\epsilon$, the HS equilibrates with the SM before DM freeze-out.
 In this ``WIMP-next-door'' regime, the DM relic abundance becomes independent of $\epsilon$.
 The minimum value of $\epsilon$ that allows for this equilibration, as a function of $m_\chi$, defines a \textit{thermalization floor}\footnote{These results update and correct the vector portal results of \cite{Evans:2017kti}, which did not account for the in-medium suppression of the kinetic mixing in evaluating the thermalization floor.}.

+It will be convenient in what follows to split up the predictions of this model into three distinct regimes: (i) freeze-in, (ii) out-of-equilibrium freeze-out, and (iii) above the thermalization floor.
+Quantitatively, we identify the thermalization floor $\alpha_D^{TF}$ for each DM mass by finding the value of $\alpha_D$ at which the relic abundance curve becomes $\epsilon$-independent.
+It is worth bearing in mind a subtlety here: for values of $\epsilon$ immediately above this ``thermalization floor,'' the dark sector is not actually equilibrated with the SM throughout the freeze-out process.
+Rather, in this regime the energy injection from the SM into the dark sector after kinetic decoupling of the two sectors is negligible in comparison with the red-shifting of the HS energy bath, so that the HS temperature still evolves adiabatically.